 Day 08 @ Suncheon – Suncheon Drama Film Set

 Apart from the Suncheon Bay National Garden and the Wetland Reserve, there’s actually a number of other attractions in the city of Suncheon: just that they didn’t look especially enticing for tourists like us.
-The Suncheon Drama Film Set though looked interesting though: this set has been used by a large number of Korean TV shows and films that depict the 1960s to 1980s Korea, and is today noted as a popular place for locals to check-out.
-Thing is: we’re not actually followers of K-drama and films, and the closest is the wife who binge watches the occasional K-drama series on Netflix now and then.
+The Suncheon Drama Film Set though looked interesting: this set has been used by a large number of Korean TV shows and films that depict Korea from the 1960s to the 1980s, and is today noted as a popular place for locals to check out.
+Thing is: we’re not actually followers of K-dramas and films, and the closest is the wife who binge watches the occasional K-drama series on Netflix now and then.

-There seems to be at least two distinct areas of the area: the one that’s immediately accessed from the entrance and depicting the retail, business and entertainment district – and includes sets for a small movie theater, shops offering different types of wares, and a police station with a holding cell.
+There seem to be at least two distinct areas of the set: the one that’s immediately accessed from the entrance depicting the retail, business and entertainment district — including sets for a small movie theater, shops offering different types of wares, and a police station with a holding cell.
 The second area is a little further in and sits on a gentle hill, and is residential with dozens of small houses built around a network of narrow alleys and pathways.

 Pictures from our visit!